-Say hello to your new favorite bread!
-Barbari is a popular Iranian flatbread with distinct grooves along the bread.
-It pulls apart along the grooves, making it easy to tear and share with loved ones.
+Barbari is a popular Iranian bread with distinct grooves along the bread.
+It pulls apart along the grooves, and is most similar to focaccia.

 It is believed to have originated from Khorasan (an eastern province of Iran), and today you will find it in every Iranian bakery.
 It's very quick to make, only requiring one rise, and is so delicious when it's hot and fresh!

-The great thing about this bread is it only requires one rise, making it a less arduous process to make than, say, my favorite challah!
+It only requires one rise, making it a less arduous process to make than, say, my favorite challah!
 The dough is also deceptively simple, requiring just flour, water, yeast, and honey.
+You’ll also love this homemade pita bread and another Iranian bread, sangak.

 It's important to make sure your active dry yeast foams so that this bread will be a success.
 Active dry yeast is perfect for quick bread recipes that can be made in one day.
 The foaming tells you that the yeast is producing the gas needed to help the bread rise when baked.